r2devops/hub/jobs/kubectl_deploy/README.md

 ## How to use it

+!!! important
+    If you want to deploy multiple YAML files, you need to provide the name of the folder containing the files in the variable `FILES_LOCATION`.
+    If also you have subfolders, you need to add `--recursive` in `$KUBECTL_OPTIONS`

 1. Make sure that you have a Kubernetes cluster, you have two options:
       1. Use a linked cluster with your Gitlab project, get more info [here](https://docs.gitlab.com/ee/user/project/clusters/){:target="_blank"}
       1. Provide a kubeconfig file through the variable `KUBECONFIG`, check [THIS](https://docs.gitlab.com/ee/ci/variables/#cicd-variable-types){:target="_blank"} guide to see how